 For this reason we strongly recommend that you do not consider dismissing employees in these circumstances without taking professional expert advice beforehand, and remember it should be a last resort only.

-If you need help managing sickness absence in your organisation or are contemplating dismissal, please contact me on 01480 387933 or email [email protected].
+If you need help managing sickness absence in your organisation or are contemplating dismissal, please contact us at [email protected].